I am a skilled web developer, producer and journalist with over 20 years' experience of creating and running successful websites for large companies

-My name is Mark Moxon and I'm a UK-based web developer, web producer and web journalist.
-Here's what you can find on my site:
+My name is Mark Moxon and I'm a software archaeologist, reverse engineer and writer.
+Here you can find details of all my various projects.

 -